jhpyle/docassemble/_docs/config.md

 The default behavior is to show the "Sign in or sign up to save answers" link.

+## <a name="show profile link"></a>Hiding the profile link

+If the `show profile link` directive is set to `False`, logged-in users will not see a "Profile" link in the web app menu.
+Instead, they will see a "Change Password" link.

+{% highlight yaml %}
+show profile link: False
+{% endhighlight %}

 ## <a name="allow registration"></a>Invitation-only registration

 If the `allow registration` directive is set to `False`, users will